Country Living in a Cariboo Valley

 Planting the Potato Seed

 You want your potato to have at least 3 eyes on it.
-They do NOT have to be in full sprout like in this picture, but they should have 3 sprouts started at least.
+They do NOT have to be in full sprout like in this picture, but they should have 3 buds started at least.

 Some people cut their potatoes, or put two in the same hole.
 As long as I have 3 eyes or more, I toss that baby in the hole.

+Plant them sprout/stem (or eye) pointing UP.
 Many growers chit their potatoes for several days prior to planting, but I don’t bother to do that.

 The sprouting action tends to happen naturally with ours, by the time April rolls around.